US senator unveils 18-point plan to hold China accountable for coronavirus outbreak

-A top US senator has unveiled an 18-point plan, including enhancing military ties with India, to hold the Chinese government accountable for its "lies, deception, and cover-ups" that ultimately led to the global COVID-19 pandemic.
-The prominent suggestions are moving manufacturing chain from China and deepening military-strategic ties India, Vietnam and Taiwan.
+A top US senator has unveiled an 18-point plan, including enhancing military ties with India, to hold the Chinese government accountable for its "lies, deception, and cover-ups" that led to the global COVID-19 pandemic.
+The prominent suggestions are moving manufacturing chain from China and deepening military-strategic ties with India, Vietnam, and Taiwan.

 "The Chinese government maliciously covered up and enabled a global pandemic that has caused misery for so many Americans.
-This is the same regime that locks up its own citizens in labour camps, steals America's technology and jobs, and threatens the sovereignty of our allies,” said Senator Thom Tillis, presenting his detailed, 18-point plan on Thursday.
+This is the same regime that locks up its own citizens in labor camps, steals America's technology and jobs, and threatens the sovereignty of our allies," said Senator Thom Tillis while presenting his detailed 18-point plan on Thursday.
 "This is a major wake-up call to the United States and the rest of the free world.
 My plan of action will hold the Chinese government accountable for lying about COVID-19; sanctioning the Chinese government while protecting America's economy, public health, and national security," he said.

-The plan seeking to create a Pacific Deterrence Initiative and immediately approve the military's request for USD 20 billion in funding.
-It also calls for deepening military ties with regional allies and expand equipment sales to India, Taiwan and Vietnam.
+The plan seeks to create a Pacific Deterrence Initiative and immediately approve the military's request for USD 20 billion in funding.
+It also calls for deepening military ties with regional allies and expands equipment sales to India, Taiwan, and Vietnam.
 Encourage Japan to rebuild its military and offer Japan and South Korea sales of offensive military equipment, it said.

 "Move manufacturing back to the US from China and gradually eliminate our supply chain dependency on China.
 Stop China from stealing our technology and provide incentives to American companies to regain our technological advantage.
-Strengthen cybersecurity against Chinese hacks and sabotage," the plan stated.
+Strengthen cybersecurity against Chinese hacks and sabotage," the senator said.
 "Prevent American taxpayer money from being used by the Chinese government to pay off their debt.
-Implement the US ban on (Chinese technology company) Huawei and coordinate with our allies to implement similar bans,” it added.
+Implement the US ban on (Chinese technology company) Huawei and coordinate with our allies to implement similar bans," he added.

 The plan seeks restitution from the Chinese government and imposition of sanctions for lying about the virus.
-It further said China should be sanctioned for their atrocious human rights record.
-Senator Tillis' plan urges the Trump Administration to formally request the International Olympic Committee to withdraw the 2022 Winter Olympics from Beijing.
+It further said China should be sanctioned for its "atrocious" human rights record.
+Senator Tillis' plan urges the Trump administration to formally request the International Olympic Committee to withdraw the 2022 Winter Olympics from Beijing.

 "Stop China's propaganda campaign inside the United States.
-Treat Chinese government-run media outlets as the propaganda proxies that they are," the plan stated.
+Treat Chinese government-run media outlets as the propaganda proxies that they are," the senator said.
 Urging the government to investigate the Chinese government's cover-up of the spread of COVID-19, the plan also seeks to investigate America's reliance on China's supply chains and threats to public safety and national security.

 "Ensure the independence of the WHO through investigations and reform.
 Expose and counter China's predatory debt-trap diplomacy targeting developing countries.
 Increase intelligence sharing on potential pandemics and lead the creation of a watchdog organization to monitor foreign governments' handling of deadly viruses," Tillis said in his suggestions.
 The coronavirus, which first emerged in China's Wuhan city in December last, has killed over 3,00,000 people with 4.3 million confirmed cases across the world.
 More than a quarter of all confirmed COVID-19 cases are from the US.